 In the UK, eligibility for fertility treatment (typically IVF and related procedures) is determined on a range of factors, including your postcode.
 Yes, you read that right.
 It’s a postcode lottery.

 NICE, the National Institute for Health and Care Excellence, recommends that three cycles of IVF treatment should be offered on the NHS to those who are eligible.
-Of 207 CCGs, only 25 offer three full cycles, as CCGs are able to make their own funding decisions due to local budgets.
-The majority of CCGs offer 1-2 cycles on the NHS but unfortunately, a minority of three CCGs do not provide any NHS funded fertility treatment.
+Of 207 CCGs, only 25 offer three full cycles.
+CCGs are able to make their own funding decisions due to local budgets.
+The majority of CCGs offer 1-2 cycles on the NHS.
+Unfortunately, a minority of three CCGs do not provide any NHS funded fertility treatment.

-When you consider the postcode lottery with the statistic that there is only a 29% chance of success (IVF cycles resulting in live births) in women aged under 35, you realise that being infertile is potentially a costly hand to have been dealt.
+When you consider there is only a 29% chance of success (IVF cycles resulting in live births) in women aged under 35, you realise that being infertile is potentially a costly hand to have been dealt.
 With that in mind, let’s say you’re not entitled to funding and it takes you three cycles of IVF to get pregnant.
 You’re looking at costs in the region of £10000 as a minimum.
 Before all those additional costs of parenting kick in.

 Whilst, obviously, infertility is not ideal for anyone, the lack of parity between areas of the UK makes the cost of pursuing infertility treatment an even more bitter pill to swallow.

-I’m fortunate in that our cycles of ovulation induction were funded by the NHS (minus the cost of the prescriptions) and our upcoming IVF cycle will also be funded.
-That being said, I’m acutely aware that if we’re not successful, we’ll have to fund any subsequent cycles ourselves as we’re in an area where our CCG only fund one cycle.
+I’m fortunate in that our cycles of ovulation induction were funded by the NHS (minus the cost of the prescriptions).
+Our upcoming IVF cycle will also be funded.
+That being said, I’m acutely aware that if we’re not successful, we’ll have to fund any subsequent cycles ourselves.
+We’re in an area where our CCG only fund one cycle.
 Not that I am being pessimistic, I think it’s prudent to start making plans to save in preparation for the eventuality that we may need to fund any future IVF cycles.

 In a future post, I’ll document what I’m doing to save for IVF.
 Watch this space.